Kirbeast/Project-M-PAL/README.md

 Be aware that this is **experimental!** While there shouldn't be any issues when testing on a real console, please do so only if you are experienced enough.

-> "Should I invite people to this server who I think will be interested in this project?"
+> "Should I invite people to this who I think will be interested in this project?"
 Yes.
-This is going to be a big challenge and it's going to take a lot of talent and dedication to get this done.
+This is going to be a big challenge and it's going to take a lot of time, talent, and dedication to get this done.

 # Installation
 1. Connect your SD card to your computer.
 (Dolphin: mount the SD.raw)